An adroable bunny craft activity, with print-and-go template. A perfect Easter craft!

 You could print the template onto paper or, even better, thin card stock.
 (That’s if your printer can cope with card stock.
 Mine couldn’t and ended up having a bit of a hissy fit at me.
 It eventually gave up and spat the card stock back out at me – charming).

-To paint the bunny’s head, body, feet and paws, we used a small sponge.
+Paint the bunny’s head, body, feet and paws.
+We used a small sponge, but a paintbrush would be fine too.

-We used the sponge in an attempt to make our bunny look more fluffy and less brush-strokey (I know that’s not a real word, but you know what I mean).
+We used the sponge in an attempt to make our bunny look more fluffy and less brush-strokey.

 Don’t forget to decorate the Easter egg too!